jgwinnett/GAC-MAP/Documentation/_build/html/_sources/Project.rst.txt

 Project Description
 =====================

-GAC-MAP (GTR and CORDIS Mapping) is a project created to simplify the process of finding details about UK based academic projects in <target> field.
+GAC-MAP (GtR and CORDIS Mapping) is a project created to simplify the process of finding details about UK based academic projects in the <target> field.

-This project progresses large batches of keywords against the GTR and CORDIS datasets and returns projects where these keywords are present.
+This project processes large batches of keywords against the GtR and CORDIS datasets and returns projects where these keywords are present.

-As GTR & CORDIS store their data differently we also 'unify' the data so that we finish with a set of common data-points.
+As GtR & CORDIS store their data differently we also 'unify' the data so that we finish with a set of common data-points.

 Intended use case
 =======================
 The intended use of this tool is to enable a quick and easy way to 'map' UK activity in <target> research field.
 This provides immediately usable results and also preps the data for further analytics and visualization.

-However it can also just be used as an easier way to access data from the :doc:`GTR_API <GTR_API>` or avoid having to search through CORDIS's
+It can also just be used as an easier way to access data from the :doc:`GTR_API <GTR_API>` or avoid having to search through CORDIS'
 `large .CSV file <https://data.europa.eu/euodp/data/dataset/cordisH2020projects/resource/010f269b-9ee3-45a0-afea-c43aa1ef61ac>`_ manually.